 Of course, we will learn so much more over the next few months.
 Already announced is the retention of a world-renowned structural engineer that has examined many disasters.
 According to the news, he has already consulted with a geology company he intends to bring in to aid with his investigation.

 How Plaintiff’s Lawyers will Spin The Case to Pull At Heart Strings – It’s not difficult to do here

 After the criminal trial and the investigation results, any defendants brought into this matter will want to resolve the case so they can avoid financial ruin and more bad press.
-The plaintiff’s lawyers will suggest mediating and put on a presentation to illicit raw emotion.
-They’ll cite testimony of a resident, who will explain how he got out of bed to the sounds of thunder and saw the building was gone.
+The plaintiff’s lawyers will suggest meditating and put on a presentation to elicit raw emotion.
+They’ll cite the testimony of a resident, who will explain how he got out of bed to the sounds of thunder and saw the building was gone.
 They will compare the scene to the 911 Trade Center attack – I’ve already seen it in the news.
 They will show pictures of deceased family members and then explain that the entire body was never found, but bones were identified via DNA.
 They’ll say money won’t bring the loved ones back – but they still want a ton of money.

 Defenses that will be Offered to Create Confusion and Reduce Financial Exposure

 A good defense attorney will work with what they have.
 They will talk about how Miami Beach is a barrier island – built on sand and mud – that comes with risks due to shifting sands and rising sea levels.
 Perhaps an expert will suggest a sinkhole – an underground void that can be affected by rain and open -enveloped the building – not that uncommon in Florida.
 Or an expert will discuss how the building in question and many others in Miami, have been slowly sinking each year.